 Q: My child lost something at camp.
 What do I do?

 A: Lost and found items are returned to our business office in Gladstone at 19800 Oatfield Road, Gladstone, OR 97027-2546.
 You can contact our Gladstone office at (503) 850-3583.
 Please check to make sure you have picked up ALL of your camper’s belongings when you pick him/her up from Big Lake Youth Camp.
+Kids frequently have items in plastic bags so you may want to ask them.
 All unclaimed items are only kept for two weeks following each week of camp.
 BIG LAKE IS NOT RESPONSIBLE FOR LOST ITEMS.

 Q: Mail (after camper is home)